 About Dan Habib

-Dan Habib (pronounced 'Habeeb') is the creator of the award-winning films "Including Samuel," "Who Cares About Kelsey?," "Restraint and Seclusion: Hear Our Stories," and many other short films on disability-related topics.
+Dan Habib (pronounced "Habeeb") is the creator of the award-winning documentary films Including Samuel, Who Cares About Kelsey?, Restraint and Seclusion: Hear Our Stories, and many other films on disability-related topics.
 Habib is the Filmmaker at the Institute on Disability at the University of New Hampshire.

 Before joining UNH in April of 2008, Habib was the photography editor of the Concord Monitor (NH).
-In 2006 and 2008, he was named the national Photography Editor of the Year and he has been a judge of the Pulitzer Prizes and the Best of Photojournalism.
-He is a six-time New Hampshire photographer of the year and his freelance work has appeared in Time, Newsweek and the New York Times.
+In 2006 and 2008, he was named the national Photography Editor of the Year and has been a judge of the Pulitzer Prizes and the Best of Photojournalism.
+He is a six-time New Hampshire photographer of the year and his freelance work has appeared in Time, Newsweek, and the New York Times.
 In 2012, Habib received the Champion of Human and Civil Rights Award from the National Education Association, and in 2013 he received the Justice for All Grassroots Award from the American Association of People with Disabilities.
 In November 2013, Habib delivered a TEDx talk titled "Disabling Segregation" on the benefits of inclusion to students without disabilities.

-Habib and his wife, Betsy, live in Concord, New Hampshire, with their sons Isaiah,17, and Samuel,14.
+Habib and his wife, Betsy, live in Concord, New Hampshire with their sons Isaiah,17, and Samuel,14.